Ri-Dearg/corona-tales/README.md

 </div>

 - Log In and SIgnup are available on the same modal as different tabs.
-- Log In is default tab.
+- Log In is the default tab.
 - Has a functional "Remember Me" option.
 - Form validation is used for the Sign Up form.
 - Gives instead validation feedback.